 The only downside is you have to pay an annual fee of $75.
 The no-annual-fee version of this card is the Blue Cash Everyday, but you only get 3% on groceries, 2% on gas and department stores, and a $50 sign-up bonus.
 Even if you only plan to spend $50 a week in groceries, you’re better off with the Amex Blue Cash Preferred.

-Best Travel Rewards Card: BarclayCard Arrival World MasterCard
+Best Travel Rewards Card: BarclayCard Arrival Plus World Elite Mastercard

-This award goes to the BarclayCard Arrival World MasterCard.
-The top rewards are a 40,000 sign-up bonus after you spend $3,000 within the first three months ($400 value), double points on every purchase (no limits, no categories), 10% back when you redeem points for travel, and complimentary access to your FICO score.
+This award goes to the BarclayCard Arrival Plus World Elite Mastercard.
+It has a generous signup bonus.
+The top rewards are a 40,000 sign-up bonus after you spend $3,000 within the first three months ($400 value), double points on every purchase (no limits, no categories), 10% back when you redeem points for travel and complimentary access to your FICO score.
 An added bonus, which is not offered by the other top rewards cards, is an introductory 0% APR on purchases and balance transfers for the first 12 months.

 The other rewards cards to look out for are Chase’s Sapphire Preferred Card and Capital One’s Venture Rewards Card.
 The virtues of the Sapphire Preferred are explained in the Best Sign-Up Bonus Card category above.
 The Venture Rewards Credit Card has a lower but still attractive 20,000 points sign-up bonus, a cheaper annual fee ($59 instead of $89 for the Barclaycard Arrival and $95 for the Chase Sapphire Preferred) and a no-nonsense double points on all purchases.